RamblingMadMan/qide/README.md

 There are currently no versioned releases of QIDE and it is in active development with many things changing and possibly breaking.

-That said, for the keen and able (use linux) there are automatically built AppImages available.
+That said, for the keen and able; there are automatically built "autobuild" executables available.

 <p><br></p>

 ## Autobuilds

 Automatic builds are available for linux in AppImage format and windows in a self-contained zip.
-These builds are a work in progress themselves, but will be up-to-date functionality wise.
+These builds are a work in progress, but will be stay up-to-date with the latest features.

 [Download the latest Autobuild here](https://github.com/RamblingMadMan/qide/releases/tag/autobuild)